OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-02-04-repair-my-house.md

 Unlike many other social housing providers we also carry out all our own property maintenance, including gas servicing.
 This, in turn, generates a large demand for users contacting us, largely to report an issue that needs fixing.

-In terms of reasons our residents contact us, council housing represents by far the highest volume with some 40,000 calls each year.
-We were keen to find ways we could make it easier for tenants to get in touch with us to report housing repairs and cut out the need to make a phone call.
+Council housing represents by far the highest volume of calls, with some 40,000 each year.
+We were keen to find ways we could make it easier for users to get in touch with us to report housing repairs and cut out the need to make a phone call.

 ## How things were